 Health & Well Being (PE, School Sports, PSHE, Extra Curricular Activities)

-BBC Super Movers - We are loving enhancing our lessons and getting fitter at the same time!
+BBC Super Movers - We are loving making our lessons more active and getting fitter at the same time!
 Why not try it at home?
 A great way to learn your times tables or find out what a suffix is!
 Super Movers!

 The children responded well to the workshops delivered by Merseyside Police around staying safe online.
 We were enthused at how much our children knew about e-safety already!

-We are very proud of our Healthy Schools Status and the children enjoyed listening to an assembly about keeping our packed lunches healthy.
-A follow up letter has also been sent out to remind all about keeping lunchtimes healthy.
+We are very proud of our Healthy Schools Status and the children enjoy listening to assemblies about keeping our packed lunches healthy.
+Follow up letters are regualrly sent out to remind all about keeping lunchtimes healthy.